box-hill/reibun-kensaku/README.md

 Popular Japanese sentence seachers (such as yourei.jp) are very good at generating sentences from one word searches.
 However, they fail at generating sentences once that word is turned into a phrase.

-Where my website differs, is that it searches from the web for example sentences.
+Where my website differs, is that it searches the web for example sentences.
 This means that anyone who writes a blog or tweets something can contribute to sentences generated.
 This results in stronger matches with context from a myriad of sources.

 ### 💪 Features
+ * Example sentences generated from native speakers
  * Not limited to a dictionary API/database query
  * Save search history to the cloud
- * Hyperlinks to sources where sentences are generated from
+ * Hyperlinks to sources where sentences are generated from, allowing a better understanding of the context where the sentence is used
+ * Doubles as a grammar/meaning checker
  * Mobile friendly

 ### 🛠️ Made with